fedecaccia/newton/README.md

 ## The future

-* Communication with Fermi & RELAP by I/O both connected with differents threads of `Newton` (now serial)
+* Communication with Fermi & RELAP by I/O both connected with different threads of `Newton` (now serial).

 * Implement communication using PPLEP.

-* Performance evaluation
+* Performance evaluation.

-* Complete documentation
+* Complete documentation.

 ## References